jupyter-book/jupyter-book/docs/content/content-blocks.md

 ````

 You can provide an **attribution** to an epigraph by adding `--` to the final line, followed
 by the quote author.
-For example:
+For example, the epigraph

 ```{epigraph}
 Here is a cool quotation.